GabrielPlayer/GravitySimulator/README.md

 ### Controls

-- **Create Planet: Left-click in the simulation window to create a new planet at the cursor's location.
+- **Create Planet**: Left-click in the simulation window to create a new planet at the cursor's location.
-- **Destroy Planet: Right-click on a planet to remove it from the simulation.
+- **Destroy Planet**: Right-click on a planet to remove it from the simulation.
-- **Zoom In/Out: Use the scroll wheel to zoom in and out of the scene.
+- **Zoom In/Out**: Use the scroll wheel to zoom in and out of the scene.
-- **Move Camera: Use the arrow keys to pan the camera view around the simulation space.
+- **Move Camera**: Use the arrow keys to pan the camera view around the simulation space.
-- **Pause/Resume: Press the space bar to pause or resume the simulation.
+- **Pause/Resume**: Press the space bar to pause or resume the simulation.

 ## Simulation Mechanics